JamesWotherspoon/oiko-client/ROADMAP.md

 - [ ] Gather user feedback on UX/UI.
 - [ ] Iterate on the design and functionality based on feedback.

+## Convert from mui styles to scss - using BEM 13:00
+## Implement Redux for shared data storage and access 15:00
+## Slightly modify backend for category and add other fields - include icons 16:00
+## Implement changes on frontend 17:30
+## Implement overview (catgegory pie chart) / accounts chart - data visualization 19:00
+## Implement valid login/signup 20:00
+## Create horizontal loader 21:00
+## Apply the notification banner library for successs or error messages